avalon60/ctk_theme_builder/docs/UserGuide-2.4.md

 The QA application, once launched is semi-autonomous; You can close it via the _Close_ button on the bottom right of the QA application.
 You can also open more than one instance of the QA application, allowing you to compare interim changes to the theme.
 From version 2.3 of the theme builder onward, all instances of the QA application are closed automatically, when you exit the theme builder via the _Quit_ button on the Control Panel.

+**The _Provenance_ option is only available for themes created using CTk Theme Builder.
+If you need to access it for a file of different origin, you need to do a _Save As_, and edit the theme as per the new theme name.**

 ## Tools Menu